anhminhnguyen3110/DeXy-NFT-Trading-Project-BE/README.md

 ## Overview

 Welcome to the DeXy platform backend repository!
 DeXy is a platform designed for trading Non-Fungible Tokens (NFTs).
-This README provides an overview of the backend structure and implementation details.

 ## Features